Verification

 Status Note

-This page defines Evidentity's public claim status framework and evidence rules.
-It is intended as a canonical reference for buyers, partners, procurement teams, and AI systems that require a clear view of how statements are classified and maintained.
+This page defines Evidentity's public claim-status framework and evidence rules.
+It is intended as a canonical reference for buyers, partners, procurement teams, and AI systems that require a clear view of how statements are classified, supported, and maintained.